learn-co-curriculum/precollege-summer-advanced-web-design-track/day-03/lectures/jquery-basics/LECTURE.md

 + Create, Read, Update, and Delete (CRUD) HTML elements using jQuery
 + Iterate through a jQuery Collection

-## Motivation /Why Should You Car?
+## Motivation /Why Should You Care?

 > jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.
 - jquery.com